INQOVI- cedazuridine and decitabine tablet, film coated

 Embryo-Fetal Toxicity

-Advise pregnant women of the potential risk to a fetus.
+Advise patients of the potential risk to a fetus.
 Advise females of reproductive potential to inform their healthcare provider of a known or suspected pregnancy [see Warnings and Precautions (5.2), Use in Specific Populations (8.1)].

 Advise females of reproductive potential to use effective contraception during treatment with INQOVI and for 6 months after the last dose [see Use in Specific Populations (8.3)].